-Fair value disclosures related to the Corporation's investments are classified as Level 1 measurement as fair value is determined based on the quoted price in an actively traded market.
+The Corporation's investments are classified as Level 1 measurement as fair value is determined based on the quoted price in an actively traded market.

-Fair value disclosures related to the Corporation's long-term debt is classified as Level 2 measurement as the fair value is determined based on the quoted price in an active market for long-term debt held by another party as an asset.
+The Corporation's long-term debt is classified as Level 2 measurement as the fair value is determined based on the quoted price in an active market for long-term debt held by another party as an asset.

-8. General and administrative expenses:
+7. General and administrative expenses:

 Under the terms of the privatization agreement, NSPI is responsible for the payment of all reasonable operating costs of NSPFC.
-During the year \$70 (2018 - \$75) of such costs were paid by NSPI.
+During the year \$74 (2019 - \$70) of such costs were paid by NSPI.